 RECAP | How PSD2 provides access to bank accounts • April 4th, 2017

-Tuesday April 4th, Holland Fintech held an informative session to reveal the legislative state and visions of the Payment Services Directive 2 (PSD2) in the Netherlands.
-Finally, a great group (+80!) of payments, legal professionals and entrepreneurs attended, filling the room with a promising atmosphere.
+On Tuesday April 4th, Holland FinTech held an informative session to reveal the legislative state and visions of the Payment Services Directive 2 (PSD2) in the Netherlands.
+A great group (+80!) of payments, legal professionals and entrepreneurs attended filled the room with a promising atmosphere.

 Gijs Boudewijn, Deputy General Manager of the Dutch Payments Association and host of this session, welcomed all attendees and explained how the Dutch Payments Association advocates for an efficient and reliable payments system in the Netherlands through share activities with stakeholder and members on a global scale.
 The member base of the Dutch Payments Association consists of banks and (electronic) payment service providers.

-Next, Mr. Arno Voerman, Payments and Fintech lawyer at Van Doorne, shared his knowledge on how PSD2 provides access to payments accounts and for whom the new opportunities will rise.
-Arno stated that the PSD2 directive is mainly beneficial to software developers who will be able to access payment accounts through Open API’s.
-This is also known as Open Banking, where third parties generally can make use of banking information.
+Next, Mr. Arno Voerman, payments and fintech lawyer at Van Doorne, shared his knowledge on how PSD2 provides access to payments accounts and for whom the new opportunities will rise.
+Arno stated that the PSD2 directive is mainly beneficial to software developers who will be able to access payment accounts through open APIs.
+This is also known as ‘open banking,’ in which third parties generally can make use of banking information.
 Mr. Voerman showed that the EBA and PSD2 clauses speak of several relevant actors under the new directive which have to be understood by everyone.
-The two most important are; parties who perpetrate payment initiation (PSP) and accessing and handling account information (XSA).
+The two most important are parties who perpetrate payment initiation (PSP), and accessing and handling account information (XSA).

 Hereby he identified the following types of new entities surrounding the payments activity:

 ASPSP • Account Servicing Payment Service Provider

 TPP • Third Party Service Provider